igorshubovych/markdownlint-cli/README.md

 `markdownlint-cli` reuses [the rules][rules] from `markdownlint` package.

-Configuration is stored in JSON, YAML or INI files in the same [config format][config].
+Configuration is stored in JSON, JSONC, YAML, or INI files in the same [config format][config].

 The example of configuration file: